haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

 .. image:: /images/world_time2-300x172.gif
     :width: 100%

-When we develop web applications some times we need multiple timezone support.
+When we develop web applications sometimes we need multiple timezone support.
 If we don’t have any previous experience then it might be a tough and confusing job.
 Here I will help you to get some basics of Timezone conversion.